 As it turns out, this essay was NOT written by Mr. Rooney, who passed away in 2011 at the age of 92.
 Rather, it was a collection of statements from many different people, compiled and published in the book Live and Learn and Pass It On, Volume II in 1995.

 Even if Andy Rooney did not write them, these are all wonderful lessons to learn and share, and certainly worth a bit of reflection.
 I didn’t pass on the email (I don’t do chain emails of any sort) but I’ve chosen to share the wisdom within the compilation with you for today’s Friday Favorites.
 I hope you will enjoy them as much as I have.

-Life Lessons: Things I’ve Learned…
+Life Lessons for Everyday: Things I’ve Learned…

 I’ve learned….That when you’re in love, it shows.